xiaobo1213812/FBN/README.md

 # PF4SAFE: Problem Frames extension for Safety Analysis based on FBN Evaluation
 ## :blush: Declaration
-This repository contains a summary overview of this paper, as well as the Conditional Probability Tables(CPT) and the content of the questionnaire that we have proposed.
+This repository contains a summary overview of this paper, as well as the Conditional Probability Tables(CPT) and the content of questionnaire that we have proposed.

-## bbb
+## 📄Overview
+🔍Objective:
+💡Method:
+✒Conclusion:

+## 📊The Conditional Probability Tables (CPT)

+## 🗞The content of questionnaire

 Extension of the safety factor to the problem diagram is obtained using LLMs based on FBN logical reasoning：